bandprotocol/bandchain-docs-archived/docs/integration-tools/cw-band/example.md

 ### Pricefeed

-This price feed contract is an example of getting crypto prices from BandChain.
+This price feed contract is an example of getting crypto prices from BandChain using the push model to allow other contracts can read the latest prices and execute actions in one transaction.

 **Requirements:**